If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

 No. However, re-establishment of rights may be available, if the patent proprietor can prove that the deadline was missed despite all due care required by the circumstances having been taken.

-It is expected that 17 EU member states (Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden) will initially be part of the UP and UPC system, with more joining the system over time.
+17 EU member states (Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden) are initially part of the UP and UPC system, with more expected to join the system over time.
 Thus, the first Unitary Patents will cover these 17 states.

 No, a Unitary Patent can only cover the states that were part of the Unitary Patent system at the time of grant of the European patent.